 In the rounds after a CMJ is initially reported, the "held" question is asked again in each interview (whether a person now holds insurance).
 This is to determine if there has been any change in coverage.
-Respondents with a continuing job who did not have coverage in the current round are asked if they were offered insurance.
+For persons with a continuing job who did not have coverage in the current round, the respondent is asked if the person was offered insurance.
 This current round information can also affect the setting of the DISVW variable as well.